 Injecting traffic attacks are addressed in [12].
-These attacks occur when attackers inject an overwhelming amount of traffic into the network to consume valuable network resources of honest nodes and to reduce the network's lifetime.
+These attacks occur when attackers inject an overwhelming amount of traffic into the network to consume good nodes' valuable network resources and reduce the network's lifetime.
 In cooperative mobile ad hoc networks, nodes will usually unconditionally forward packets for other nodes.
 Consequently, such networks are extremely vulnerable to injecting traffic attacks, especially those launched by inside attackers.
 In [12], two types of injecting traffic attacks that can be launched in cooperative ad hoc networks are mentioned: query flooding attack and injecting data packet attack (IDPA).
 Fortunately, in cooperative ad hoc networks, since nodes belong to the same authority and pursue common goals, it is possible that they can know each other's data packet injection statistics.
-According to the solution proposed in [12], detecting injecting traffic attacks is equivalent to detecting those nodes that are not legitimate but still they inject packets into the network or whose packet injection rates are much higher than their legitimate upper bounds.
-Also, legitimate nodes add a header to their packets along with a digital signature.
-The maximum number of allowed hops and signatures in the headers are used by honest nodes in order to decide if there exists a malicious node on the route and whether or not to forward a packet to the next hop.
+According to the solution proposed in [12], detecting injecting traffic attacks is equivalent to detecting those nodes who are not legitimate, yet they inject packets into the network or whose packet injection rates are much higher than their legitimate upper bounds.
+Also, legitimate nodes add a header to their packets along with a signature.
+The maximum number of allowed hops and signatures in the headers are used by honest nodes in order to decide if there exists a malicious node on the route and whether to forward a packet to the next hop or not.

-2.3 Key pre-distribution in sensor networks
+C. Key Pre-distribution in Sensor Networks

-One of the problems in the security of sensor networks is that the nodes cannot store a lot of keys.
-Thus pairwise key installation and management is not possible.
-At the same time, it is not wise to use a single key that every node shares, as a single node compromise can disrupt the whole network.
-To address this problem, in [13], a key management mechanism is proposed, and it has three phases: key pre-distribution, shared-key discovery, and path-key establishment.
-The key-pre-distribution phase is an offline phase, where a large pool of S keys are generated.
+One of the problems in the security of sensor networks is that the nodes cannot store a lot of keys and it is not wise to use a single key that every node shares as a single node compromise can disrupt the whole network.
+To address this problem, in [13], a key management mechanism is proposed, and it has 3 phases: key pre-distribution, shared-key discovery, and path-key establishment.
+The key-predistribution phase is an offline phase, where a large pool of S keys are generated.
 A key ring is generated from k keys that are randomly chosen from this pool.
 Key identifiers for each key in the key ring are loaded to a sensor node.
 In the shared-key discovery phase, each node discovers its neighbors in communication range with which it shares key(s).
-Nodes discover shared-keys by broadcasting the list of k key identifiers of the keys on their key ring in clear text.
+Nodes discover shared-keys by broadcasting the list of key identifiers of the keys on their key ring in clear text.
 After this phase, a secure link exists between two nodes if they share at least one key.
-The probability they share a key depends on S and k.
-In path-key establishment phase, a path-key is assigned to selected pairs of nodes in wireless communication range that do not share a key but are connected by two or more links at the end of the shared-key discovery phase.
-The downside of this random key distribution scheme is that the probability that two nodes share a key can be small and path-key establishment may require several nodes to participate.
-In some cases, the path between two geographically close nodes (in communication range) may involve more than three other nodes.
+In path key establishment phase, a path-key is assigned to selected pairs of nodes in wireless communication range that do not share a key but are connected by two or more links at the end of the shared-key discovery phase.
+The downside of this random key distribution scheme is that the probability that two nodes share a key can be small.

-The knowledge of the deployment of sensors [14] may be used to improve the probability that two nodes share a key to something close to 1.
+The knowledge of the deployment of sensors [14] may be used to improve this probability to something close to 1.
 Multiple key pools are used in this deployment based scheme as opposed to the single global key pool S. Sensors are assumed to be deployed in clusters or groups organized into a grid.
 Each deployment group has its own associated group key pool that is generated from the global key pool.
 Keys from the global key pool are assigned to group key pools in a way that the group key pools of clusters that are geographically closer have a certain number of common keys.
 However, if two clusters are not neighbors, the group key pools do not share any keys.
-Nodes that are very far apart are thus unlikely to share any keys (and the expectation is that they do not have to share keys).
+Nodes that are very far apart are thus unlikely to share any keys.